mighdoll/sparkle/doc/src/jekyll/_includes/sparkle/intro.md

 The sparkle data server includes modules to store data in Casssandra or RAM, and to collect data from .csv/.tsv data files or Kafka.

-the sparkle data server hosts an extensible set of data transformations that transform data on demand (e.g. for aggregation).
+The sparkle data server hosts an extensible set of data transformations that transform data on demand (e.g. for aggregation).
 See [Data Transformation](/doc/DataTransform.html) for details.

 The sparkle data server can be used as a library inside another server,